-Tamworth’s Quality Hotel Powerhouse is completely redefining the concept of an Australian regional hotel.
+Tamworth’s Powerhouse Hotel is completely redefining the concept of an Australian regional hotel.
 Stage one of a multi-million-dollar redevelopment of the property delivered the fabulous Workshop Kitchen, Coal Bunker Bar and central reception area.
 Stage two is currently underway and if you are lucky enough to be staying in one of the refurbished Powerhouse King Rooms, prepare to be completely amazed as you step through the door.
 The decor transports guests back to the stylish Art Deco era of the 1920s (a nod to the power station that operated on this site from 1923).
 Waffled wall panelling, sumptuous soft furnishings, custom-made furniture and a palette of rich greens and blues create a space that is a credit to the hotel and its design team.

 Amenities at the hotel include a tropical pool, spa and BBQ area.
 Motoring enthusiasts may like to check out the Powerhouse Motorcycle Museum, which is connected to the hotel and showcases an array of heritage motorised two-wheel bling.
 Also take some time to read the plaques at the base of the Art Deco obelisk that stands tall in front of the hotel.
 It celebrates Tamworth’s history as Australia’s First City of Light.